linuxlawson/2FA-Options/README.md

 <br>

 **2. Authenticator App** (or password manager such as: keepassxc)
-   - harder setup
+   - harder setup (if not familiar)
    - more secure than sms
    - better option than sms

   <br>

 **3. Security Key** (yubikey or similar)
-   - hardest setup (can be confusing)
+   - hardest setup (can be confusing if not familiar)
-   - best security
+   - best security (requires physical device plugged into computer)
    - best overall

   <br>